kubernetes/enhancements/keps/sig-cli/3895-kubectl-delete-interactivity/README.md

 and make progress.
 -->
 - Smart solutions on client side to detect deletion is accidental or not
-- deletion protection mechanism on server side
+- Deletion protection mechanism on server side

 ## Proposal